AdityaAmbasth/hello-world/README.md

 Just another repo

 Ok so we are trying to learn to commit to the branch and hence we will push the same to the master.

+Below start the work done on the master

+>I was trying to learn the markdown
+>So that I can basically understand the techniques for better documentation